-At Outwood Primary School we recognise the responsibility we have under Section 175/157 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
+At Abingdon Primary School we recognise the responsibility we have under Section 175/157 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
 The Governing Body approve the S175/157 return to the LA on a yearly basis.
 This policy demonstrates our commitment and compliance with safeguarding legislation.

 Staff and volunteers working in our school have a crucial role to play in noticing indicators of possible abuse, neglect, or exploitation, and referring them to the correct persons or services for support and intervention.
-Everyone working or volunteering at this school is trained to recognise signs of concern and in line with this policy, must report concerns following school and local authority procedures.
+Everyone working or volunteering at this school/college is trained to recognise signs of concern and in line with this policy, must report concerns following school/college and local authority procedures.

-Staff and volunteers are updated on safeguarding issues frequently across the year.
-All staff attend safeguarding training at the start of the school year or a safeguarding induction meeting with the headteacher if joining the school midway through the year.
-The staff receive regular updates through the weekly staff bulletin.
+Staff and volunteers are updated on safeguarding issues frequently across the year - through regular staff meetings, weekly briefing which contain a safeguarding scenario/update and mandatory training annually.
+Posters and information are visible around the school environment and staff also receive update briefings within their phase or department.
 These updates include learning from serious case reviews and local learning reviews on how to improve practice to prevent children from harm.